Galleria Shopping Centre (Perth): History

-The shopping centre was developed as a joint construction between Colonial Mutual Group and Coles Myer.
+The shopping centre was developed as a joint construction between Colonial Mutual and Coles Myer.
 Construction started in 1989 after a fire had destroyed the Boans complex in June 1986.
 Construction joined three separate shopping centres – Morley Shopping Centre (Coles and Kmart), Morley City Shopping Centre (Woolworths and Target) and Boans Shopping Centre – which were demolished to make way for Galleria.
-The 1994 redevelopment was designed by the Los Angeles architects RTKL Associates Inc and local firm Oldham Boas Ednie-Brown Architects, Planners & Interior Designers (now known as The Buchan Group).
+The 1994 redevelopment was designed by the Los Angeles architects RTKL Associates and local firm Oldham Boas Ednie-Brown Architects, Planners & Interior Designers (now known as The Buchan Group).
 The centre was officially opened on 26 September 1994.

 In 1996, Galleria was sold in its entirety by joint owners Coles Myer and Colonial Mutual Group to Westfield Group for $289 million; the centre was renamed as Westfield Galleria.

 In 2003, Galleria was acquired from Westfield by Centro Properties Group for $414 million and renamed to Centro Galleria.
 Westfield Group continued to operate the centre until late 2004 when Centro Properties Group officially took over management of the centre.
 Along with this, the entrance to Greater Union on the upper-deck parking lot was removed, and replaced with a small outdoor dining piazza.
 In 2012, private property investment group, Perron Group, acquired 50% of Galleria, entering a co-ownership arrangement with Centro.

 In mid-2012, Centro Galleria rebranded as Galleria 220 (to represent its 220 stores), and later simply Galleria, while still under Centro's management.
 In 2013, Centro rebranded as Federation Centres, and in November, Galleria shopping centre was rebranded as simply Galleria, to match the other centres in the chain.
 In 2015, Federation Centres rebranded as Vicinity Centres after merging with Novion Property Group.